 The product is made available for trading in a number of monthly expiration dates, referred to as 'contract months'.
-A seller of a futures contract can choose to deliver the agricultural commodity during a defined delivery period, and the Exchange's clearing house identifies buyers with open long positions to take delivery of the agricultural commodity.
-At delivery, the futures buyer must pay for the agricultural commodity in full.
-The range of contract months available for trading, the day and time at which the product ceases trading, and details of the delivery period can be found online at www.cmegroup.com/priipskids.
+The range of contract months available for trading, and the day and time at which the contact ceases trading can be found online at www.cmegroup.com/priipskids.

-Other than the ability of the seller to make delivery during the delivery period, there are no early termination provisions in the terms of the product.
+There are no early termination provisions in the terms of the product.
 The sale of a futures contract can offset a purchase of a futures contract (and vice versa), and therefore offsetting purchases or sales can close out a futures position.
-The Exchange may however modify or terminate the availability of trading, or alter the conditions of delivery under its emergency procedures.
+The Exchange may however modify or terminate the availability of trading under its emergency procedures.